Jamaican Nationals in South Florida receive “Community Service Awards”

 Ms. Norma Bancroft is among the group of five persons which hosted the first Jamaica Independence Ball in South Florida.
 She is a founder and current president of the Florida Organization of Jamaicans, a charitable entity which has provided assistance to the indigent and imprisoned in Jamaica as well as to the disadvantaged Jamaicans in South Florida.
 Ms. Bancroft is a recipient of the Prime Minister’s Medal of Honor.

 Mrs. June Chin is among the group of five persons which hosted the first Jamaica Independence Ball in South Florida.
-She is also the founder of the Florida Chapter of the Missionaries of the Poor and a founder of t he Florida Organization of Jamaicans.
+She is also the founder of the Florida Chapter of the Missionaries of the Poor.
+Plus, a founder of the Florida Organization of Jamaicans.

 Mr. Lloyd Daley is the founding member of the charitable Jamaican organizations, Members Only Social Club of Miami and Jamaica United Relief Association.
 In his civic and professional capacities, Mr. Daley has rendered unquantifiable support to the Jamaican community as well as to the Consulate General of Jamaica.

-Commissioner Dale Holness currently serves as Vice Mayor of the City of Lauderhill and, in this capacity he recently spearheaded the twinning of Lauderhill and Falmouth, Trelawny in October 2006, as sister cities.
+Commissioner Dale Holness currently serves as Vice Mayor of the City of Lauderhill.
+In this capacity he recently spearheaded the twinning of Lauderhill and Falmouth, Trelawny in October 2006, as sister cities.
 The Commissioner holds membership in a number of charitable and professional organizations which impact the Caribbean community.

 Mrs. Laurice Hunter-Scott has been chairperson of the Coordinating Council of the Kingston-Miami Sister Cities Program since 1989.
 This Sister Cities collaboration is the first of its kind established between Jamaican and State of Florida, and through Mrs. Hunter-Scott has contributed to establishment of trade, education, disaster preparedness and cultural exchange programs.
 She also serves as a member of the Jamaica Nurses Association of Florida.